Stefan Sittig

-Stefan Sittig (born in Washington, D.C., United States) is an American theatre director, choreographer, fight director, intimacy coordinator, author, educator, performer and podcast host.
+Stefan Sittig is an American theatre director, choreographer, author, educator, performer, fight director, and movement and intimacy professional.
+Born in Washington, D.C., and raised in Rio de Janeiro, Brazil, he has worked in theatre in the United States and internationally, with much of his career based in the Washington metropolitan area.

 Biography

 Although born in the U.S., Sittig's mother is Uruguayan and he was raised in Rio de Janeiro, Brazil.

 In New York, Sittig created choreography for the rock musical, Jessie at The Chelsea Playhouse and Who Is Earth Mae? at Theatre Row - 42nd Street.

-In the DC area he has choreographed In The Heights for which he received a Helen Hayes Award nomination for Outstanding Choreography in a Musical, Footloose and Nunsense A-men! and created fights and coordinated intimacy for The Shawshank Redemption at NextStop Theatre Company, created choreography for Clyde's, Dracula: A Comedy of Terrors, The Drowsy Chaperone, Urinetown, Xanadu and The Mystery of Edwin Drood at Workhouse Arts Center, Man of La Mancha for The Washington Savoyards, Polaroid Stories for Studio Theatre, Jesus Christ Superstar for Open Circle Theatre, Dorothy Meets Alice and Winnie The Pooh for Adventure Theatre, Flora The Red Menace for 1st Stage, Hollywood Pinafore for The American Century Theater and the East Coast Premiere of Monarch: A Mexican-American Musical, Disney's Aladdin and Working for Creative Cauldron among many others.
+In the DC area he has choreographed In The Heights for which he received a Helen Hayes Award nomination for Outstanding Choreography in a Musical, Footloose and Nunsense A-men! and created fights and coordinated intimacy for The Shawshank Redemption at NextStop Theatre Company, created choreography and fights for Evil Dead: The Musical, Clyde's, Dracula: A Comedy of Terrors, The Drowsy Chaperone, Urinetown, Xanadu and The Mystery of Edwin Drood at Workhouse Arts Center, Man of La Mancha for The Washington Savoyards, Polaroid Stories for Studio Theatre, Jesus Christ Superstar for Open Circle Theatre, Dorothy Meets Alice and Winnie The Pooh for Adventure Theatre, Flora The Red Menace for 1st Stage, Hollywood Pinafore for The American Century Theater and the East Coast Premiere of Monarch: A Mexican-American Musical, Disney's Aladdin, Snapshots: A Scrapbook Musical, Little Women and Working for Creative Cauldron among many others.

-Stefan is an Artistic Associate at MetroStage where he has directed/choreographed several productions including Volver/Return (which he also devised), Poetry & Tango (featuring poetry by Pablo Neruda and music by Quintango), Jason Odell Williams’ fast-paced dramedy Church & State, Terrence McNally's Mothers & Sons and Frankie and Johnny (Broadway World Award for Best Director and Best Play) and Sheridan Morley's musical Noel & Gertie.
+Stefan is an Artistic Associate at MetroStage where he has directed/choreographed several productions including Volver/Return (which he also devised and co-wrote), Poetry & Tango (featuring poetry by Pablo Neruda and music by Quintango), Jason Odell Williams’ fast-paced dramedy Church & State, Terrence McNally's Mothers & Sons and Frankie and Johnny (Broadway World Award for Best Director and Best Play) and Sheridan Morley's musical Noel & Gertie.

 Other directing credits include Trabajadores (the World Premiere of the Spanish version of Stephen Schwartz's Working), Cole Porter's Anything Goes and Red Hot & Cole, Jerry Herman's Jerry’s Girls, the 60's revue Beehive and Ken Ludwig's adaptation of Agatha Christie's Murder on the Orient Express.